-Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

+Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
-Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, and organ dysfunction (organs don’t work properly) and/or amputations.
+Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly) and/or amputations.

 Pneumonia is an infection in the lungs.
 The infection can be only in one lung, or it can be in both.
 There are several causes of pneumonia but the most common are:

 Left untreated, pneumonia can be deadly.
 In the days before antibiotics, it’s estimated that about one-third of those who developed bacterial pneumonia died.

 Some people can have pneumonia and not know it, but the most common signs and symptoms of pneumonia are: